oracle/accelerated-data-science/docs/source/user_guide/operators/pii_operator/pii.rst

     * **detectors**: This list contains the details for each detector and action that will be taken.
         * **name**: The string specifies the name of the detector.
 The format should be ``<type>.<entity>``.
         * **action**: The string specifies the way to process the detected entity.
 Default to mask.

-    * **output_directory**: (optional) This dictionary contains the details for where to put the output artifacts.
+    * **output_directory**: This dictionary contains the details for where to put the output artifacts.
 The directory need not exist, but must be accessible by the Operator during runtime.
         * **url**: Insert the uri for the dataset if it's on object storage using the URI pattern ``oci://<bucket>@<namespace>/subfolder/``.
         * **name**: The string specifies the name of the processed data file.